Cerma

 ✅ What Cerma Power Steering Treatment Does

-- Eliminates steering stiffness — ceramic coating reduces friction on all internal metal surfaces
+- Helps reduce steering stiffness — ceramic coating reduces friction on all internal metal surfaces

-- Stops power steering noise — quiets whining, groaning, and squealing sounds
+- Helps quiet power steering noise — reduces whining, groaning, and squealing sounds

-- Restores smooth, responsive steering — feel returns to like-new precision
+- Helps restore smooth, responsive steering — more precise steering feel returns

 - Reduces damaging harmonics and vibration — smoother pump operation

-- Protects against wear and corrosion — SiC ceramic barrier prevents metal degradation
+- Protects against wear and corrosion — SiC ceramic barrier helps prevent metal degradation

-- Prevents carbon and rust buildup — micro seal on all metal parts stops abrasive deposit formation
+- Helps prevent carbon and rust buildup — micro seal on all metal parts reduces abrasive deposit formation

 - Extends power steering fluid life — cleaner internals keep fluid cleaner longer

-- Conditions seals — helps stop minor power steering leaks
+- Conditions seals — helps stop minor power steering seepage

 💡 Why it works: Power steering pumps operate at high pressure and high RPM, creating constant friction and heat on internal metal surfaces.
 Over time, this causes the stiffness, noise, and poor response that drivers notice.
 Cerma's SiC ceramic matrix permanently reduces friction on the pump, rack, and valve body — addressing the root cause, not just masking symptoms like fluid additives do.